 However, since the dawn of trade between human beings, goods were not acquired through purchase with currency as consideration and price payment.

 Since the dawn of trade, and up to the present day, many businesses have been conducted through the exchange of goods.

-It may not be possible to buy property with cryptocurrencies, however, the law does not stipulate any express prohibition on exchanging property for any other good or service.
+It may not be possible to buy a property with cryptocurrencies; however, the law does not stipulate any express prohibition on exchanging property for any other good or service.